mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 }
 ```

-The biggest benefit to the AST is it's role as an _intermediate format_.
-Since we've explored the entire AST, we can now run it through another step if we'd like before generating the final output.
+The biggest benefit to the AST is its role as an _intermediate format_.
+Since we've explored the entire AST, we can now run it through another step before generating the final output.
 The goal is to target EEx, but now that we have the IF, we could write a generator that targets ANSI sequences for a CLI or maybe even [Scenic](https://github.com/boydm/scenic)!

 This brings us to our next topic, protocols!